timjen3/ttrpg-engine/Readme.md

 ### Sequence Items

-Sequence Items declare a `ResultName`.
+Each item in a sequence resolves a single calculation, the result of which is available to subsequent items.
+The result can be referenced by subsequent items using the `ResultName`.

 After being resolved the result is injected into the inputs collection for use by following sequence items, conditions, and mappings.

-Equations work in different ways depending on the value of SequenceItemEquationType:

-1. Algorithm: The Equation property contains a formula to be ran through mxParser.
-All variables are usable, but be aware that the order of the item matters when items use the results from other items.
-For instance `(damage + damage_modifier) / 2`.
-See mxParser for tutorials: http://mathparser.org/

-2. Message: The Equation property contains a format string to be populated with variables.
-For instance `{damage} damage was dealt to the target.`

 A single sequence item can be processed with the equation service without being part of a sequence along with 0 or 1 Entity, and 0 or 1 input collection.
 Since there is no mapping, all of the entity's attributes will be available for equations.